 For many kids, there can be no worse breakfast than oatmeal.
 They’ll eat pancakes and waffles and cereal, but they won’t touch oatmeal.
 But what many kids, and many adults, don’t realize is that just one bowl of oatmeal a day can keep the doctor away.
-It’s full of fiber and just one cup contains almost 26 micrograms of folate, and more than 10 grams of protein.
 Read on to learn more oatmeal health benefits.

 Oatmeal is a rich source of soluble fiber, which is also found in apples, pears, prunes and barley.
 Soluble fiber inhibits the body’s absorption of low-density-lipoprotein, or LDL, which is known as the bad cholesterol.
 One-and-a-half cups of oatmeal contains more than five grams of fiber, which is enough to reduce your cholesterol level.

 For more information, read What Food to Eat to Lower Cholesterol.